-Members of Boards and Commissions of Newly Created Agencies: File with your newly created agency or with your agency's code reviewing body.
+Members of Newly Created Boards and Commissions: File with your agency or with your agency's code reviewing body pursuant to Regulation 18754.

 Employees in Newly Created Positions of Existing Agencies: File with your agency or with your agency's code reviewing body.
 (See Reference Pamphlet, page 3.)